someoneinthe/console-logger/README.md

-# console-logger
+# javascript-console-logger
-[DRAFT] Front console logger and server send logs
+Front console logger and server send logs

+This file is to complete